markjprice/tools-skills-net10/README.md

 # Tools and Skills for .NET 10, Second Edition

-Repository for the Packt Publishing book titled "Tools and Skills for .NET 10" by Mark J. Price
+Repository for the Packt Publishing book titled "Tools and Skills for .NET 10" by Mark J. Price.
+Published on January 7, 2026.

 > *Get the career you want with good practices and patterns to design, debug, and test your solutions*

 > **[FAQs](https://github.com/markjprice/markjprice/blob/main/FAQs.md)**

-The book is planned to publish in February 2026.

 # Free PDF/ePub of the book and how to contact the publisher Packt